bireme/isis-oai-provider/README.md

 ```

-+ To test the application call your browser and inform your server name like: **http://your_server_name/isis-oai-provider/**
+4 Test the application calling your browser and informing your server name like: **http://your_server_name/isis-oai-provider/**

   Ex. http://isis-oai-provider.local/isis-oai-provider/